Razer's latest bonkers concept is a gaming chair headrest with built-in near-field surround sound

-(Pocket-lint) - Razer is once again at CES with a weird and wonderful concept.
+Razer is once again at CES with a weird and wonderful concept.

 At the Consumer Electronics Show in 2022, Razer showed off a modular gaming desk concept called Project Sophia and before that, we had the bonkers multi-screen laptop concept, now Razer is working on revolutionising your gaming chair.